Where can I get a list of rentals?

-The Housing Authority can not directly help you with your rent to a private, non-Section 8 Landlord or Property Management company.
-However, if you are paying more than 30% of your monthly adjusted gross income for rent, and if you are eligible or appropriate for assistance, you should consider leasing one of our Public Housing units or applying for Section 8 assisted housing.
+The Housing Authority cannot directly help you with your rent to a private, non-Housing Voucher Landlord or Property Management company.
+However, if you are paying more than 30% of your monthly adjusted gross income for rent, and if you are eligible or appropriate for assistance, you should consider leasing one of our Public Housing units or applying for Housing Voucher Program .

-How long does it take to get Section 8 Assistance?
+How long does it take to get a Housing Voucher?

 - This is a difficult question to answer exactly.
 Because of the many variables due to the individuality of our applicants and our programs, we can only give approximations of time.

 - Formal application processing is four to six weeks.
-Once the formal application processing is complete and if you are eligible, you are issued a voucher and have sixty days to find an appropriate Section 8 rental unit.
-Once you decide on a unit, it is approximately two more weeks for a Briefing Session and inspection to be scheduled and completed.
+Once the formal application processing is complete and if you are eligible, you are issued a voucher and have sixty days to find an appropriate rental unit.
+Once you decide on a unit, it is approximately two more weeks for an inspection to be scheduled and completed.
 You may request a Preliminary Application by clicking here and following the instructions listed.

 My landlord is being unfair to me, can you do something about it?

-- The Housing Authority can not directly help you with complaints about a private, non-Section 8 Landlord or Property Management company.
+- The Housing Authority can not directly help you with complaints about a private, non-Housing Voucher Landlord or Property Management company.
 However we do recommend you contact the Metropolitan Fair Housing Council.

-- If you are an Oklahoma City Housing Authority Section 8 participant and you're having difficulty with your Section 8 Landlord, then you need to contact your Oklahoma City Housing Authority Recertification Officer.
+- If you are an Oklahoma City Housing Authority Housing Voucher Program participant and you're having difficulty with your Housing Voucher Program Landlord, then you need to contact your Oklahoma City Housing Authority Recertification Officer.

-Can you send me an application for Section 8 Assistance so I can fill it out then bring it back?
+Can you send me an application for the Housing Voucher Program so I can fill it out then bring it back?

-The Section 8 Program has a "Preliminary Application" which can be sent out to be completed, however, the "Formal Application" must be completed in person.
-Click here for information on how to receive a Preliminary Application.
+The Housing Voucher Program has a "Preliminary Application" which can only be completed on-line.
+Click here for information and the link to the Preliminary Application portal.

 I am under the age of 18 years old, can I get a place?